semlix/semlix/docs/source/glossary.rst

         anything -- articles in a content management system, blog posts in a blogging system, chunks of a very large file, rows returned from an SQL query, individual email messages from a mailbox file, or whatever.
-When you get search results from Whoosh, the results are a list of documents, whatever "documents" means in your search engine.
+When you get search results from semlix, the results are a list of documents, whatever "documents" means in your search engine.

     Fields